-There are over a dozen types of Fatty Acid Oxidation Disorders (FAODs) based upon which enzyme is affected that coverts fat to energy.
+There are over a dozen types of A group of genetic conditions that affect how the body breaks down fats to make energy.
+(FAODs) based upon which enzyme is affected that coverts fat to energy.
 Determining the specific enzyme that is affected helps guide the treatment.

 Infants undergo a newborn screening test during the first few days of their life using a dried blood spot specimen obtained in the nursery.
-These screenings test for a group of health disorders that aren’t otherwise detectable at birth and include disorders such as sickle cell anemia, cystic fibrosis and FAODs.
+These screenings test for a group of health disorders that aren’t otherwise detectable at birth and include disorders such as sickle cell A reduced number of oxygen-carrying red blood cells in the blood.
+The resulting lower availability of oxygen can make you feel tired and weak.
+Mitochondrial dysfunction appears to play a role in some ..., cystic The thickening and scarring of connective tissue. and FAODs.
 Newborn screening occurs in every state, however the disease panel can differ from state to state.

 Since the turn of the century, close to 4 million babies undergo newborn screening annually in the U.S. Since 1990, the use of a scientific technique know as tandem mass spectrometry has enabled healthcare providers to detect a greater number of metabolic disorders including over a dozen FAODs.
 Early detection provides the best opportunity to identify affected babies and ensure the best outcome.